Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 But that system has been rotten for a very, very long time.

-And I think the focus needs to be there because I see a lot of times you get pushed to a different topic, different topic, a different topic.
+And I think the focus needs to be there because I see a lot of times you get pushed to a different topic, a different topic, a different topic.

-Just stay on that one, hammer that one away, right?
+Just stay on that one.

 Make them drowned on it.